-- Off-Road 2 (OR2) Indicator lamps 3, 4, 5, and 6 will be illuminated when the vehicle is in OR2. - Off-Road 1 (OR1) Indicator lamps 3,4 and 5 will be illuminated when the vehicle is in OR1. - Normal Ride Height (NRH)/Aero Mode Indicator lamps 3 and 4 will be illuminated when the vehicle is in this position. - Entry/Exit Mode Indicator lamp 3 will be illuminated when the vehicle is in Entry Exit Mode.
-Entry/Exit mode can be requested up to 33 mph (53 km/h).
+• Off-Road 2 (OR2) - Indicator lamps 3, 4, 5 and 6 will be illuminated when the vehicle is in OR2.

-If vehicle speed is reduced to, and kept below, 15 mph (24 km/h) indicator lamp 4 will flash and indicator lamp 3 will remain solid until Entry/Exit Mode is achieved at which point indicator lamp 4 will turn off.
+- Off-Road 1 (OR1) Indicator lamps 3, 4 and 5 will be illuminated when the vehicle is in OR1. - Normal Ride Height (NRH)/Aero Mode Indicator lamps 3 and 4 will be illuminated when the vehicle is in this position. - Entry/Exit Mode Indicator lamp 3 will be illuminated when the vehicle is in Entry Exit Mode.
+Entry/ Exit mode can be requested up to 33 mph (53 km/h).
+If vehicle speed is reduced to, and kept below, 15 mph (24 km/h) indicator lamp 4 will flash and indicator lamp 3 will remain solid until Entry/Exit Mode is achieved at which point indicator lamp 4 will turn off. - Transport Mode No indicator lamps will be illuminated.
+Transport Mode is disabled by driving the vehicle.